10 Seconds (game show): Catch-Up round

 In the third and final round, called the "Catch-Up Round", the trailing contestant had a chance to earn up to 400 points.
 A ten-second medley of three songs were played and the contestant had to identify the artist behind each song.
 Each correct answer was worth 100 points, and a bonus of 100 points was given if the contestant got all three.
 If the trailer was able to catch and/or pass the leader, the leader was given his/her own ten second medley to try to regain the lead and win the game.
 Whichever contestant was ahead at the end of the Catch-Up round won the game, an additional prize and played the bonus round for a chance at a cash jackpot.

-The Catch-Up round was not played if the trailing contestant did not have enough points to be within the catch-up range.
+The Catch-Up round was not played if the trailing contestant did not have enough points (more than 400 points behind) to be within the catch-up range.

 Bonus round

 In the bonus round, the winning contestant was given 60 seconds to name nine songs.
 As before, there were nine categories on the game board.
 Unlike the front game, the categories were played in order, moving from left to right, top to bottom.
 The song fitting the category was played for several seconds.
 For each song the champion correctly identified, he/she won a prize and the prizes grew in value for each correct answer.
 If the champion could not identify the song fitting the category, it was blocked and could be tried again after all nine categories had been played (time permitting).

 Getting all nine songs before time expired won the champion a cash jackpot, which started out at $2,500 (later $1,000) and increased by $500 each day until it was claimed.
 The highest jackpot won was $14,000.
 Champions continued until defeated or the jackpot was won.

+On the 7/13/1993 episode, a fur coat was given away in the bonus round, the last known instance of a fur given away as a prize on a US game show.